 People remained outside the station after the arrests were made.
 Police Chief Carlo Capano and Assistant Chief Ryan Grant talked with protesters following the arrests.

-In one video recording, posted online by Matthew Lawrence, Capano is heard talking about what happened to George Floyd, the Minneapolis man who died after Officer Derek Chauvin pressed his knee into Floyd’s neck for nine minutes.
+In one video recording, posted online by a BLM peacekeeper, Capano is heard talking about what happened to George Floyd, the Minneapolis man who died after Officer Derek Chauvin pressed his knee into Floyd’s neck for nine minutes.
 Chauvin is charged with third-degree murder.

 “[What happened to George Floyd] disgusts me and every police officer standing behind me,” Capano said.
 “Nobody hates a bad cop more than a good cop.”